Buy our dog digital book bundle and prevent common accidents.

 Tuffy Dog Toys — Tough and Perfect for Tug Games

-The Tuffy toys for dogs can stand up to quite a lot of play and chewing with multiple layers of fabric and reinforced stitching.
+The Tuffy toys for dogs, with multiple layers of fabric and reinforced stitching, can withstand quite a lot of play and chewing.
 With a variety of styles, you can find the perfect tug toy to play with your pup and build your bond.
 You can also toss these in the washing machine for easy cleaning!

 Tuffy 3 Way Dog Tug Toy